 How can we help?
 We can support students in lots of ways.
 First of all, we try to make all lessons interesting and try to involve all the students as much as possible.
 As teachers it is our job to understand that children may have different learning preferences – visual, auditory and kinaesthetic – and try to vary our teaching approaches to match these various needs.
 If you were to watch a lesson it would probably be much more “active” than the lessons you had at school!

-You would also notice that many lessons have two adults in the room.
+You would also notice that some lessons have two adults in the room.
 Children will soon get used to having the class teacher plus a teaching assistant present.
 This is one way that we can support students – by putting extra help in the classroom.
 The teaching assistant can work with the students in a variety of ways such as helping them to understand the work they are doing, or taking small groups/individuals out of the class to work on specific skills/concepts, scribing, paired reading, differentiating resources.
 Teaching Assistants are valued members of staff.
 They work effectively and closely with class teachers, planning and often delivering lessons.
 Higher Level Teaching Assistants are able to cover mainstream classes for teachers.
-We currently have three Teaching Assistants who have achieved the Higher Level Teaching Assistant qualification.
+We currently have two Teaching Assistants who have achieved the Higher Level Teaching Assistant qualification.

 Some students find reading, writing and maths very hard.
 We have intervention packages that can be used either in the main class or sometimes in small groups or even on a 1:1 basis.

 If you look around Warneford you will see a number of computer suites that the students can make good use of.
 Computers are now being widely used to support pupils in their day-to-day lessons.
 If children have access to a computer at home this will be a considerable help to their studies as they progress through the school.